Viincentt/linkiboost/README.md

 # Linkiboost
 *Wanna be nice and corporate?
 Endorse your teammates!*

-This project is blablabla
-- Endorse the highlighted skills of your teammates
+This script leverages the power of automation by endorsing the highlighted skills of your teammates, family members, friends...

-- Won't undo previously endorsed skills
-- Check the log
+It will only endorse the skills that have not already been endorsed.
+Those previously approved will remain still.

+On execution, one can check the logs to be sure everything is fine.

-- **NOTE**: you can still hide people who endorsed you if you don't want them to support you.
+**NOTE**: you can still hide people who endorsed you directly on Linkedin if you don't want them to support you.

 ## Requirements